Bruce R. Korf

-Bruce Richard Korf (born 1944) is a medical geneticist at the University of Alabama at Birmingham.
+Bruce Richard Korf (born 1952) is a medical geneticist at the University of Alabama at Birmingham.
 In April 2009, he began a two-year term as president of the American College of Medical Genetics (ACMG), a professional organization.

 Early life and education

 Korf was born in 1952.
-Growing up in Matawan, New Jersey, he graduated from Matawan Regional High School in 1970 as salutatorian.
+Growing up in Matawan, New Jersey, he graduated from Matawan Regional High School in 1970 as valedictorian.
 During his senior year, Korf served as chairman of the board of the Scientific Research Organization and president of the Library Club.
 He was also a member of the National Honor Society and a Student Council representative.

 Korf completed his Bachelor of Arts degree in 1974 from Cornell University before enrolling at Rockefeller University for his PhD in genetics and cell biology.
 Following this, he rejoined Cornell for his medical degree and completed his residency and in pediatrics, pediatric neurology, and genetics at Boston Children's Hospital.